fengshanshan/salad-ventures-challenges/README.md

 # salad-ventures-challenges

-only gave the answer of the question No. 1,4,5
+As my backgroud is backend engineer, I only gave the answer of the question No. 1,4,5.

 # question 1: Three ways to sum n
 file: 1_three_ways_to_sum_n.go